 The man who was sensitive and charming when the relationship began, stopped connecting on an emotional level altogether.
 Silent treatments, refusals to answer, flat out evasions became the norm.
 When I tried to find out what was happening, he told me he finds it difficult to express emotion or to even be aware of what he is feeling.

 I tried to understand him, to help him find words for something I’d like to know, he wasn’t interested.

 He would trigger a conversation about something we both had opinions on, and if my opinion so much as differed from his slightly, he would clam up and refuse to discuss the subject further.
-I gave up on engaging in intellectual discussions, because he wanted a yes man, not a spirited discussion of any depth he didn’t already have expertise in.
+I gave up on engaging in intellectual discussions, because he wanted an unconditionally appreciative audience, not a discussion.

-He blamed lack of emotional awareness for not realizing that his first affair was developing an interest in him.
+He blamed lack of emotional awareness for not realizing that the woman in his first affair was developing an interest in him.
 No one trips and falls into a vagina.
 There are many deliberate interim steps.
 It did not matter.
 It was his truth and he was sticking to it.

 Asking him about his cheating results in an instant dumping.
 Like you may be back from buying household supplies a couple of days after he told you he wants to grow old with you.
 Ask about affair and “I want out”.

 Each time I attempted to help him address these seemingly insurmountable difficulties, I seemed to be the only person interested in resolving these issues.
 In the process, desperate to understand what was going on with these strange behaviors, I discovered terms like Alexythimia, APD, AvPD, Demand Avoidance…